elementor/elementor-developers-docs/src/hooks/save-editor-data.md

 add_action( 'elementor/editor/after_save', 'log_saved_elementor_data' );
 ```

-Another example is when you want to clear cache each time the user updates the post:
+Another example is when you want to clear the cache each time the user updates a post:

 ```php
 /**